hammerstefan/compiler-explorer-presentation/data/markdown/compiler-explorer.md

 }
 ```
 Notes:
-Change Captain to take a reference instead of a fixed member.
+Change Captain to take a reference, `Ship&`, instead of a fixed member, `Firefly`.

 ###### Who's Flying This Thing? ...